TuringLang/Turing.jl/README.md

 ```
 @ARTICLE{Turing2016,
     author = {Ge, Hong and Xu, Kai and Scibior, Adam and Ghahramani, Zoubin and others},
-    title = "{The Turing language for artificial intelligence.}",
+    title = "{The Turing language for probabilistic programming.}",
     year = 2016,
     month = jun
 }